List of Merlin characters: Morgana PendragonMorgana Pendragon (portrayed by Katie McGrath) is the heretofore unknown daughter of Uther Pendragon and Vivianne, the wife of his close friend and leading military commander, Gorlois; she is the half-sister of Arthur Pendragon and Morgause.

 Morgana's birthday arrives, and Arthur gifts her a dagger.
 Having foreseen Morgana use the dagger to kill Uther, Merlin begins to keep tabs on Morgana's actions.
-On the night of her birthday, Morgana leaves the citadel to meet Morgause to simply celebrate her birthday with her sister, however Merlin assumes Morgana is set to kill Uther, leading to him accidentally throwing Morgana down a flight of stairs.
+On the night of her birthday, Morgana leaves the citadel to meet Morgause to simply celebrate her birthday with her sister, but Merlin assumes Morgana is set to kill Uther, leading to him accidentally throwing Morgana down a flight of stairs.
 A dying Morgana is taken to Gaius' chambers where he reveals to a devastated Uther that Morgana has fractured her cranium, and she may die soon.
 Uther suggests using magic to save Morgana, claiming he will go to any lengths to save her.
-Uther reveals to Gaius in secret that Morgana is in fact Uther's daughter; when Gorlois was away in battle, his wife Vivienne grew lonely which led to an affair between her and Uther, the product being Morgana.
+Uther reveals to Gaius in secret that Morgana is in fact Uther's daughter; when Gorlois was away in battle, his wife, Vivienne grew lonely which had led to an affair between her and Uther, the product being Morgana.
 Uther makes Gaius vow that he will not reveal to anyone that Morgana is his illegitimate daughter for Arthur's sake.
-However their conversation is overheard by a sleeping Morgana.
-Morgana makes a full recovery and furiously reveals to Morgause that Uther is her father; whilst Morgana is repulsed, Morgause is pleased as it means Morgana has a legitimate claim to Camelot's throne.
-However Morgana is still fuelled with rage over Uther prioritising Arthur's claim to the throne over Morgana's, leading to her attempting to kill her father, however she is stopped by Merlin.
+But their conversation is overheard by a sleeping Morgana.
+Morgana makes a full recovery and furiously reveals to Morgause that Uther is her father; well Morgana is repulsed, Morgause is pleased as it means that Morgana has a legitimate claim to Camelot's throne.
+But Morgana is still fuelled with rage over Uther prioritising Arthur's claim to the throne over Morgana's, leading to her attempting to kill her father, but she is stopped by Merlin.
 From this point, Morgana makes it her mission to kill Arthur to make her the sole heir to Uther's throne.
-With the aid of Morgause, Morgana uses her magic within the castle walls on several occasions to kill her brother, however she constantly fails.
+With the aid of Morgause, Morgana uses her magic within the castle walls on several occasions to kill her brother, but she constantly fails.
 Morgana is then troubled with nightmares of Gwen taking the throne, and she attempts to have Gwen killed by framing her for enchanting Arthur.
-However Merlin's involvement saves Gwen from Uther's wrath, leaving Morgana furious.
+But Merlin's involvement saves Gwen from Uther's wrath, leaving Morgana furious.

 Morgana and Morgause unleash their final plan and overthrow Uther, making Morgana queen.
 Uther, Arthur and the others are shocked at Morgana's betrayal.
 Morgana begins a reign of darkness over Camelot, having citizens killed in the courtyard when they refuse to declare their allegiance to their new queen.
 Morgause's immortal army, created using the Cup of Life, support Morgana's tyrannical reign.
-During her time as queen, Morgana imprisons and emotionally tortures Uther, claiming that it is his actions which twisted her soul.
+During her time as queen, Morgana imprisons and emotionally tortures Uther, claiming that it is his actions which had twisted her soul.
 Arthur, Merlin, Gaius, Gwen and the knights manage to overthrow Morgana and Morgause when Merlin empties the Cup.
-However, in the battle over the Cup Merlin fatally wounds Morgause in the throne room.
+But in the battle over the Cup Merlin fatally wounds Morgause in the throne room.
 Morgana, devastated at her army's destruction, her defeated reign and her sister's injuries declares that her crusade against Camelot has just begun before using her magic to escape.